 Breasts sag for a number of reasons.
 Pregnancy and breastfeeding take their toll.
 Gravity inevitably plays its part, and losing a lot of weight may also result in droopy breasts.
 Fortunately, you can restore a perkier appearance with a breast lift.
 Columbia plastic surgeon Dr. John J. Seaberg carefully evaluates each patient's body and skin type to determine what type of lift will provide the best results.

-Dr. Seaberg is one of the top board-certified plastic surgeons in Columbia and he has performed thousands of breast lifts and augmentations in his more than 25 years of practice.
+Dr. Seaberg is one of the top board-certified plastic surgeons in Columbia.
+He has performed thousands of breast lifts and augmentations in his more than 25 years of practice.
 Request a consultation online to meet with him personally, or call (573) 443-5500 to schedule an appointment.

 Read Patient Testimonials